clbustos/dominanceAnalysis/README.md

   bda.attitude=bootDominanceAnalysis(lm.attitude, R=100)
 ```

-The `summary()` method presents the results for the bootstrap analysis. *Dij* shows the original result, and *mDij*, the mean for Dij on bootstrap samples and *SE.Dij* its standard error. *Pij* is the proportion of bootstrap samples where *i* dominantes *j*, *Pji* is the proportion of bootstrap samples where *j* dominates *i* and *Pnoij* is the proportion of samples where no dominance can be asserted. *Rep* is the proportion of samples where original dominance is replicated.
+The `summary()` method presents the results for the bootstrap analysis. *Dij* shows the original result, and *mDij*, the mean for Dij on bootstrap samples and *SE.Dij* its standard error. *Pij* is the proportion of bootstrap samples where *i* dominates *j*, *Pji* is the proportion of bootstrap samples where *j* dominates *i* and *Pnoij* is the proportion of samples where no dominance can be asserted. *Rep* is the proportion of samples where original dominance is replicated.

 We can see that the value of complete dominance for *complaints* is fairly robust over all variables (Dij almost equal to mDij, and small SE), contrarily to *learning* (Dij differs from mDij, and bigger SE).